 Davao is known for producing some of the best fruits in the world, making it worthy of the title “Fruit Basket Capital of the Philippines.”
 While these fruits are usually eaten raw, you can definitely change things up a bit.
-Have an awesome fruit fest in the comfort of your condo with these seven fresh twists on your healthy Kadayawan favorites, which are sure to please your palate.
+Have an awesome fruit fest from the comfort of your condo in Davao with these seven fresh twists on your healthy Kadayawan favorites, which are sure to please your palate.

 Durian cream puffs

 Love it or hate it, durian will always be the undisputed King of Fruits.
 That’s why this exotic fruit dominates the yearly Kadayawan Festival in Davao.
 And there’s your durian ice cream, durian coffee, durian pastillas, durian candies, and practically anything you can attach “durian” to.
 Dabawenyos just can’t have enough of it!

 Craving for some durian-flavored delights other than the fruit itself and the usual delicacies?
 Or maybe you’ve bought too many durians, and you want to create something else out of them?
 Why not make some durian pastries that you can snack on anytime?